PGDE (Primary)

 All modules are studies at SCQF Level 10.
 Students have the opportunity to be assessed at Level 11 in School and Professional Studies.

-For the Professional Graduate Diploma Education (PGDE), you will study three of the following modules:
+For the Professional Graduate Diploma Education (PGDE), you will study the following modules:

-The PGDE Primary programme is an intense course, comprising 18 weeks of on-campus teaching and 18 weeks of placement in primary schools.
+The PGDE Primary programme is an intense course, comprising 18 weeks of university teaching and 18 weeks of placement in primary schools.

 The main pedagogy is interactive lectures and workshops.
 Collaborative tasks and group learning are integral to the programme.